idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 ./scripts/update_and_rebuild_petsc.sh  --with-packages-download-dir=~/offline/downloads
 ```

-As an example, the above command, should return something like this:
+As an example, the above command should return something like the following:

 ```pre
 ===============================================================================